YatharthDedhia/Smart-Camera-Stand/Model Selection.md

 ## Using MobileNetV2

 After using EfficientNetLite0, our model size was around 41Mb even after quantization.
 We could not prune our model as pruning is not supported in the Tensorflow Lite API.
-We tried looking for some alternative but at the end, decided to switch to MobileNetV2 as the model size is smaller than EfficientNetLite0 and we can prune our MobileNetV2 model.
+We tried looking for some alternatives but at the end, decided to switch to MobileNetV2 as the model size is smaller than EfficientNetLite0 and we can prune our MobileNetV2 model.
 Later, after pruning and quantizing our MobileNetV2 model, the model size was reduced to around 16Mb.
 Even after this, we could not use this model as we have to run our model on ESP32.
 In the end, we used the Object Detection model provided by Espressif for ESP32 models.